dashbird/site/content/features.md

         <div class="col-md-7 text-center text-md-left pt-4">
           <h3>Seamless Tracing of Invocations</h3>
-          <p class="lato h4">Dashbird seamlessi integrates with X-ray, giving you great insights of what your invocation actually does.</p>
+          <p class="lato h4">Dashbird seamlessly integrates with X-ray, giving you great insights of what your invocation actually does.</p>
         </div>